Exponentially Faster Massively Parallel Maximal Matching: Preliminaries

 An edge subset $M \subseteq E$ is a {\em matching} if no two edges in $M$ share an endpoint.
-A matching $M$ of a graph $G$ is a {\em maximal matching} if it is not possible to add any other edge of $G$ to $M$ and it is a {\em maximum matching} if every matching in $G$ has size at most $|M|$.
-When it is clear from the context, we abuse notation to use $M$ for the vertex set of matching $M$.
-In particular, we use $G[V \setminus M]$ to denote the graph obtained by removing every vertex of $M$ from $G$.
-Furthermore, for any vertex $v \in V$ and matching $M$, we define the \emph{residual degree} $\deg_{M}^{\text{res}}(v)$ to be zero if $v \in M$, and otherwise $\deg_M^{\text{res}}(v) := \deg_{G[ V \setminus M ]}(v)$.
-Finally, we define the \emph{match-status} of vertex $v$ according to some matching $M$ to be the indicator for the event that $v \in M$.
+A matching $M$ of a graph $G$ is a {\em maximal matching} if it is not possible to add any other edge of $G$ to $M$.
+When it is clear from the context, we abuse notation to use $M$ for the vertex set of matching $M$; in particular, we write $G[V \setminus M]$ for the graph obtained by removing every vertex of $M$ from $G$.